 The installation procedures include a discussion on board locations.
 This discussion simplifies installing and, if necessary, moving boards around, and provides consistency when doing so.
 The procedures also include internal audio clock cabling information.

-WARNING: The Profile chassis is too heavy for one person to remove from an equipment rack.
-To avoid possible injury, get help if removing the Profile chassis from the rack.
+WARNING: The Profile system is too heavy for one person to remove from the equipment rack.
+To avoid possible injury, get help when removing the Profile system from the rack.

 Removing the Chassis Covers